BLavery/STM32F407VG-Micropython/README.md

 To get serial communication, we still use the USB connection.
 Run a serial terminal utility.
 (I use gtkterm).
 On linux my port name is /dev/ttyACM0 or similar.
 I'm sure you Win or Mac folk can work out your equivalent.

-A couple of presses, and the REPL prompt of micropython is there.
+A crtl-C and a couple of presses, and the REPL prompt of micropython is there.

 A new world beckons.